Kwok graft case back in spotlight in Hong Kong

-HONG KONG (Reuters) - Sun Hung Kai Properties (0016.HK) board member Thomas Chan is set to return for bail renewal at Hong Kong’s anti-corruption agency on Monday in a widening graft scandal involving one of Asia’s richest families.
+HONG KONG (Reuters) - Sun Hung Kai Properties (0016.HK) board member Thomas Chan had his bail extended on Monday, according to a source familiar with the matter, in a widening graft scandal involving one of Asia’s richest families.

-Chan was the first person named in the probe that has shocked shareholders and the business community in Hong Kong, and threatened to cut into the knot binding its clubby tycoon-dominated economy with the former British colony’s new government.
+Chan, the first person to be named in the probe that has shocked shareholders and threatened to cut into the knot binding its clubby tycoon-dominated economy with the former British colony’s new government, will now report to Hong Kong’s anti-corruption agency at the end of May.

 Investigators arrested ousted Sun Hung Kai chairman Walter Kwok, 61, on May 3, pulling him into an investigation that has already claimed his estranged brothers Thomas, 60, and Raymond, 58.
 It has also ensnared a childhood friend, Rafael Hui, Hong Kong’s chief secretary from 2005-2007.

-The company released a statement saying Chan was arrested by Hong Kong’s Independent Commission Against Corruption (ICAC) in connection to alleged bribery.

-The city’s biggest graft scandal in years dates to the start of 2011, according to a source familiar with the matter, when Hui came under scrutiny.
+The city’s biggest graft scandal since the agency was launched in 1974 dates to the start of 2011, according to a source familiar with the matter, when Hui came under scrutiny.

-The Kwok brothers have been assisting the investigation since late last year, when they were first interviewed by the ICAC, a source told Reuters.
-The source did not want to be identified because ICAC investigations are highly confidential.
+The Kwok brothers had been assisting the investigation since late last year, when they were first interviewed by the ICAC, a source told Reuters.
+The ICAC arrested Raymond and Thomas on March 29.
+The source did not want to be identified because ICAC investigations are confidential.

 Payments made to Hui while he was chief secretary are at the heart of the investigation, with the ICAC looking into bribery and “misconduct in public office”.
-Reuters reported on April 25 that payments totaling more than $2.5 million are involved [ID:nL3E8FP300].
+Reuters reported on April 25 that payments totaling more than $2.5 million are involved.

 The Hong Kong Economic Journal reported on April 26 that the ICAC sent a letter to securities brokerages in Hong Kong seeking information on six people: Hui and Thomas Chan, as well as Selina Ho, Chan’s wife, plus Chan’s son and daughter, Kevin Chan and Carrie Chan, and another man, Francis Kwan.